-Assessment Evidence Observations Workers may be observed using risk assessment methodologies - particularly when undertaking a new task that day, or working in a new location.
-Risk assessment information available to workers for main risks present at observed locations.
-Workers have access to the risk assessment process and supporting information (where applicable).
-Contractors can be seen using the risk assessment processes.
-Interviews with workers Workers will be able to explain the purpose of risk assessment, and how the assessment process(s) work in their business.
-Workers identify that they agree with the risk assessment process that is used.
-Workers will be able to describe whether they apply the assessment process to most likely, or the severe but plausible outcomes.
-Workers will be able to explain the training they have had in risk assessment for safety risks and work-related health risks.
-They will be able to give examples of when they have assessed a risk during their work, and how this led to action.
-Interviews with leaders Leaders will be able to explain the risk assessment methodologies, how they are applied and what the outcomes could be from the assessment process.
-They will be able to describe how they use their team risk assessments to inform other areas of the business.
-Documentation Posters, risk registers, databases with risk information, pocket books, policies, procedures.
-There is documented evidence that the risk methodology has been agreed with workers (for example, meeting minutes).
+- Workers may be observed using risk assessment methodologies - particularly when undertaking a new task that day, or working in a new location. - Risk assessment information available to workers for main risks present at observed locations. - Workers have access to the risk assessment process and supporting information (where applicable). - Contractors can be seen using the risk assessment processes.

+- Workers will be able to explain the purpose of risk assessment, and how the assessment process(s) work in their business. - Workers identify that they agree with the risk assessment process that is used. - Workers will be able to describe whether they apply the assessment process to most likely, or the severe but plausible outcomes. - Workers will be able to explain the training they have had in risk assessment for safety risks and work-related health risks. - They will be able to give examples of when they have assessed a risk during their work, and how this led to action.

+- Leaders will be able to explain the risk assessment methodologies, how they are applied and what the outcomes could be from the assessment process. - They will be able to describe how they use their team risk assessments to inform other areas of the business.

+- Posters, risk registers, databases with risk information, pocket books, policies, procedures. - There is documented evidence that the risk methodology has been agreed with workers (eg meeting minutes).

 The business uses comprehensive risk assessment methodologies and has defined whether it is the most likely impact or the severe but plausible impact that is being assessed when the methodology is applied.
 The business is clear whether it is the inherent or residual risk assessment that is used for monitoring and reporting purposes, ensuring consistency.
 The results of the assessment are used to inform action, and the actions required for each assessment outcome are clearly defined.
 This may be escalation, cessation of work or acceptance of the risk.
+Risks are re-assessed before changes occur to ensure that the impacts are understood.

 All workers are trained in the business risk assessment methodology, and are able to apply the assessment methodology in a dynamic way to their activities and tasks.
-Hazards and incidents are generally reported and this assists the business to identity risks.
+Hazards and incidents are regularly reported and this assists the business to identity risks.
+For example, lessons from incident investigations are reviewed as part of the regular risk assessment reviews.

 The business assesses the risks its activities may have on other parties including contractors, the public and suppliers, before work commences, and involves those parties in those risk assessments.
 It actively uses industry and regulator risk information when assessing risk, and assesses risks before worker exposure.